AlexandreFenyo/net-monitor/README.md

 - external probes :
   external probes can run anywhere, they just invoke a REST/JSON web service on the server to push some real-time data to a data set.

+Each probe has a lifetime, that the probe

 ### chart

 A chart is a JavaScript object that the [Chart.js](http://www.chartjs.org/) JavaScript library uses to display time series using a html canvas.